 “Western State,” I said.

-“And what was it about Western that attracted you?” he said, anticipating what I was about to say next.
+“And what was it about Western that attracted you?”
+He seemed to anticipate what I would say next.

 “You see Greg, that’s what I mean.
 You need to think about what you want to get out of the college experience.
 Do it for you, not for your friends.”

-Okay, okay, I knew where he was going with the pep talk and all, but frankly I just didn’t care.
-You see, in my family, going to college was not an option, but a mandate.
+I knew where he was going with the pep talk, but I just didn’t care.
+In my family, going to college was not just an option, it was required.
 And as fortunate as I was to be in that position, I had absolutely no idea what I wanted from a college education, let alone a career.
-All I seemed to care about at that point in my life was having fun, meeting women and playing soccer.
+At that point in my life, all I seemed to care about was having fun, meeting women, and playing soccer.
 Nothing else really mattered.

-My high school counselor was right; I was a follower.
+My high school counselor was right: I was a follower.
 I did whatever my buddies wanted to do and went wherever they wanted to go.
-It wasn’t long before a group of us on the soccer team bonded and formed a little social click.
-We went everywhere together and usually ended up each evening in one of our dorm rooms watching Johnny Carson, eating Ritz crackers, and drinking beer.
-Although we weren’t nerds per se, we were social misfits just the same.
-Needless to say, outside of soccer, hanging out, and going to parties, those first two years came and went as fast as it gets cold in Gunnison.
-And to no surprise of anyone who knew me, my GPA at the end of my sophomore year was a very unstable 2.0.
+It wasn’t long before a group of us on the soccer team bonded and formed a little social clique.
+We went everywhere together and most evenings we wound up in one of our dorm rooms watching Johnny Carson, eating Ritz crackers, and drinking beer.
+Although we weren’t nerds, per se, you could hardly say we fit in.
+Outside of soccer, hanging out, and going to parties, my first two years came and went as fast as it gets cold in Gunnison.
+And to nobody’s surprise, my GPA at the end of my sophomore year was a very unstable 2.0.
 And that was after taking all the easy classes.

 “We’ve got a favor to ask you,” said one of them.

 “The answer is no,” I replied jokingly, still trying to figure out what they could possibly want with me.

 “We want you to be our head soccer coach next year,” said another.